Smayke95/HRMS/README.md

 Integration with [RabbitMQ](https://www.rabbitmq.com/) which is used for notification system. </br>
 Use credentials ```admin``` / ```admin``` to access administration module.

+### HRMS.SMTP - Web
+Integration with [MailSlurp](https://www.mailslurp.com/) which is used for sending emails. </br>
+This web application connects to RabbitMQ and listens for any requests for sending emails.

 </br>

 ## Development